 - get a lot of valuable feedback from WordPress users,

-- improve the SEO efforts for your premium version with links to the main site, documentation, and support;
+- improve the SEO efforts for your premium version with links to y site, documentation, and support;

 - make the free version of your product more discoverable, when users search for plugins directly in the WordPress dashboard;